Alfonso Gómez: Gómez vs Kamegai

 On March 20, 2015, Alfonso Gómez fought Yoshihiro Kamegai as part of a Fox Sports 1 card at the Fantasy Spring Casino in Indio, California.
 Kamegai is best known for his action, pressure style and giving Robert Guerrero all he could handle in a slugfest in 2014.
 The fight was an action packed battle, as predicted by Gomez.
 Although he had made statements before the fight that he had a new and better adjusted style for himself and not a "typical mexican" style of fighting, Gómez and Kamegai fought toe to toe virtually the entire match.
 Gómez began leading on points early on, making an effective usage of his jab versus a determined Kamegai who kept absorbing punches and going forward, seeking Gómez' liver.
 An accidental headbutt mid-fight cost Gómez a point deduction.
 Gómez' demonstrated superior ring generalship, keeping close to his opponent, and despite Kamegai keeping the pressure on at all times, Gómez was able to administer some spectacular counter punches that saw Kamegai's head literally twisting in the opposite direction.
 Both boxers appeared more and more tired as the fight went on.
 At the end of the bout, the unanimous decision by a wide margin was awarded to Gomez, his second win after his recent comeback.

-Gómez vs. Cano cancellation
+Canceled Bout with Cano

-Gómez was scheduled to face Pablo César Cano in a ten round bout at light middleweight on July 15, 2016 at the Fantasy Springs Resort Casino in Indio, California, U.S. but was cancelled when Gómez suffered an injury during camp.
+Gómez was scheduled to face Pablo César Cano in a ten-round bout at light middleweight on July 15, 2016, at the Fantasy Springs Resort Casino in Indio, California, U.S., but this was canceled three days before the scheduled fight after Gómez suffered an injury during camp.

+Retirement and Potential Comeback

+After his bout with Cano fell through, Gómez evidently retired and has not been in the ring since fighting Kamegai.
+However, on August 19, 2024, he announced his intention to make a comeback at 43 years old, eyeing Nick Diaz as a potential opponent.